MirelaI/flask_heroku_example/README.md

 This example shows you how you can setup your application to be deployable in Heroku and also still keep your keys secret.
 Do not worry if the steps for keeping your keys secret are not the same as in the [Flask Config example](https://github.com/MirelaI/flask_config_example) example, because this example had to be adapted to work best with Heroku, but the principle is the same.
 We are just going to use a different type of configuration file.

 _Note: this example starts from zero and some files might be different from what you have in the current setup.
 If you already have your project setup and working, you do __NOT__ need to follow the steps in [`Create a Flask application`](https://github.com/MirelaI/flask_heroku_example#create-a-flask-application).
-You can skip until [`Setup Heroku`](https://github.com/MirelaI/flask_heroku_example#setup-heroku) section and be aware that some output that I've provided might be a bit different from yours._
+You can skip until [`Setup Heroku`](https://github.com/MirelaI/flask_heroku_example#setup-heroku) section and be aware your application files are different than mine so you your file names and that some output that I've provided might be a bit different from yours.
+For example my flask application sits in `app.py`, yours might be named totally different, so use your filename when you see in my example `app.py`._

 _Note 2: You will see me mentioning in this demo either config variables or environment variables, I am referring to the same thing :) as we are going to use environment variables in order to store any configuration that we need for our application._